USAA mortgage rates

 USAA mortgage FAQ

 To get a USAA mortgage, you need to be a current U.S. service member, a veteran, surviving spouse of a military member, or have other military ties.
 VA loans have their own specific eligibility guidelines, too, including a minimum credit score of 620 in most cases.
 USAA also offers non-VA loans (like conventional mortgages), but you still need to be affiliated with the military to work with the company.

-USAA mortgage rates are generally lower than other major lenders.’
-That’s because USAA primarily offers VA loans, which have below-market rates thanks to their backing from the Veterans Association.
-But rates vary by customer, so you’ll need to request a rate quote to find yours.
+USAA mortgage rates are generally lower than other major lenders.
+That’s because USAA primarily offers VA loans, which have below-market rates thanks to their backing from the Department of Veterans Affairs.
+But rates vary by customer and loan amount, so you’ll need to request a rate quote to find yours.

 USAA requires a FICO score of at least 620 to get a mortgage.

-The Veterans Association technically does not require a minimum credit score for a VA loan.
+The Department of Veterans Affairs technically does not require a minimum credit score for VA loans.
 However, most lenders set their own minimums.
 Many mortgage companies require at least a 620 FICO score for a VA loan, including USAA.
 To improve your credit score, be sure to pay debts like personal loans and credit card bills on time, and check your own credit report for errors before applying for a mortgage

 Is USAA the best mortgage lender for you?